 "I dropped the kettlebell while doing a bent over row.
 I am such a clumsy loser."

 Personalization and blame: You blame yourself for something you weren't entirely responsible for, or you blame other people and overlook ways that your own attitude and behavior contributed to the issue.

 Whether you need help with your mindset or you would like help building healthier habits, I would love to help you on your journey.
-I can integrate mindset training in my holistic health coaching, personal training, nutrition, yoga, and meditation sessions.
-If you would like to check out the habits I can help you with through the Trainerize app, explore their Habits Page.
+I integrate mindset training in my holistic health coaching, personal training, nutrition coaching, yoga, and meditation sessions.